-- Mediation on Friday mornings will be by Zoom through the Court's Zoom account. - Other mediation -- choice may be dictated by COVID restriction or geographical location of the parties or mediator - Can consider a hybrid version - Things to contemplate when choosing your mode of mediation: - Do the parties have access to proper equipment?
-Arbitration Center available. - Knowledge of how to use the program and necessary technology skills? - Have a back-up plan if technology fails - E.g., if the Zoom connection is lost, have a conference call line - Get all parties phone numbers and emails when the mediation is scheduled shutterstock.com • 640134586
+- Mediation may be dictated by COVID restriction or geographical location of the parties or mediator - Can consider a hybrid version - Things to contemplate when choosing your mode of mediation: - Do the parties have access to proper equipment? - Computers in Court Admin (3rd floor) available.
+If using computers, schedule mediation before 3:00 p.m. - Knowledge of how to use the program and necessary technology skills? - Have a back-up plan if technology fails - E.g., if the Zoom connection is lost, have a conference call line - Get all parties phone numbers and emails when the mediation is scheduled shutterstock.com • 640134586